 Over the weekend, I read commentary around a new book by a gentleman named Bill Perkins.
 The book is called “Die with Zero,” and the premises is just that—you don’t get to take it with you, so you need to enjoy it and attain fulfillment.
 This fulfillment, Perkins states, may include giving money to your… Read more

 Securities offered through Calton & Associates, Inc. member FINRA and SIPC, a Registered Investment Adviser.
+SEC registration does not imply a certain level of skill or ability.

 Investment advisory services offered through Smart Money Group, LLC, a Registered Investment Adviser.